 CSCCE’s Community Manager Certification Program builds upon our foundational Scientific Community Engagement Fundamentals (CEF) course to create a longer-form, multi-component, online program for STEM community managers.
 The program will equip community managers and their organizations with necessary skills and frameworks to ground their work in a community-centric leadership approach – and to signal those qualifications to others.

 Community management in STEM is an emerging career path, with new roles being created with increasing frequency.
 Both our 2016 survey of the State of Scientific Community Management and our more recent Community Manager Case Studies project showed that many community managers start out with little to no training, and are expected to learn on the job.
 This can lead to burnout, unmet expectations, and a general failure to realize the full potential of community efforts.
-Having offered our CEF course as a foundational training for two years now, we know that there is a need for community managers to develop additional skills and expertise beyond these core principles – and to be able to demonstrate their qualifications in a shared currency that’s valued across the STEM ecosystem.
+Having offered our CEF course as a foundational training for almost three years now, we know that there is a need for community managers to develop additional skills and expertise beyond these core principles – and to be able to demonstrate their qualifications in a shared currency that’s valued across the STEM ecosystem.
 Our new certification program is intended to meet these needs, further professionalizing the role of the community manager in STEM.

 What is the program?